-, attaching a large metal cross to its gate, a thunderstorm occurs.
+The terrified Priest follows only partway up the mountain, leaving the Monsignor to continue alone.
+As Muller exorcises the castle, affixing a large metal cross to its door, a thunderstorm begins.
 The Priest flees, stumbles, and is knocked unconscious when his head strikes a rock.
-The blood from the wound on his head trickles into a frozen stream.
-It trickles through a crack in the ice onto the lips of the body of Count Dracula – bringing it to life.
-The Monsignor returns to the village, reassures the villagers, and returns to his home city of Kleinenberg.
+The blood from the wound on his head trickles down to a frozen stream, then through a crack in the ice onto the lips of the body of Count Dracula— awakening him.
+The unknowing Monsignor returns to the village, reassures the villagers, and returns to his home city of Kleinenberg.

 Dracula Has Risen From the Grave has the following tropes: